Back to the Future: The Role of Past and Future Context Predictability in Incremental Language Production: Study 1: Revisiting Predictability Effects on Word Durations

 \section{Study 1: Revisiting Predictability Effects on Word Durations}

-Since much of our understanding of the backward predictability effect comes from research on probabilistic reduction, this study revisits models of word duration in spontaneous speech using probabilistic variables such as unigram and forward predictability alongside our proposed measures of future context predictability.
-The aims of this study are two-fold.
+\rr{Previous work on backward predictability effects in production has largely focused on modeling disfluency \citep{bell2003effects,dammalapati-etal-2019-expectation,dammalapati-etal-2021-effects,harmon2021theory} or articulatory realization in speech \citep{bell2009predictability,hashimoto2021probabilistic,ranjan2022linguistic}.
+Among studies of articulatory reduction, a robust finding is that backward predictability often emerges as a stronger contextual predictor of reduction than forward predictability in both spontaneous and read-aloud speech \citep{bell2009predictability,hashimoto2021probabilistic,ranjan2022linguistic}.
+A notable result reported by \citet{bell2009predictability} is that bigram backward predictability strongly correlates with reduced durations in content and mid-to-low-frequency words, but does not significantly modulate reduction in high-frequency function words, which are instead highly sensitive to bigram forward predictability.
+By comparison, \citet{hashimoto2021probabilistic} finds that predictability from the preceding morpheme also affects the articulatory realization of content morphemes in conversational Japanese speech, although backward predictability remains stronger overall.
+Furthermore, \citet{ranjan2022linguistic} observe that the asymmetric effects of forward and backward predictability across lexical classes reported by Bell et al. are not borne out in the durations of function versus content words in read-aloud Hindi speech.}

+In this study, we aim to revisit the analysis of \citet{bell2009predictability} with two objectives in mind.
 First, we seek to conduct a controlled comparison of relative backward predictability and conditional PMI to examine how the assumption of (in)dependence between the past and future context affects the magnitude of the future context predictability effect.
-The secondary aim of this study is to re-examine the effects of contextual predictability and lexical class on articulatory reduction, given that previous work has revealed inconsistent effects of forward and backward predictability on the duration of function versus content words (\citealt{bell2009predictability} \emph{cf.} \citealt{ranjan2022linguistic}).
+Because prior work has revealed inconsistent effects of forward and backward predictability on the realization of function versus content words, a secondary aim of this study is to re-examine the effects of contextual predictability and lexical class on articulatory reduction.